 One of the difficulties with stress is that people experience it in different ways.
 This contributes to stress manifesting itself in different ways also.
 So, it would be wrong to over-generalise when giving advice on how to identify stress in others.
 However, what we can say is that in some way ‘stress will out‘.
 By this we mean that, because stress has negative effects, it will usually manifest itself one way or another.

-Previously we looked at how stress could be prevented.
-But, it isn’t always possible to prevent stress, so a key action in order to minimize risk is to identify stress-related problems as early as possible, so that action can be taken before serious stress-related illness occurs thus preventing this costly outcome for all concerned.
+Previously, we looked at how stress could be prevented.
+But, it isn’t always possible to prevent stress, so a key action in order to minimize risk is to identify stress-related problems as early as possible, in order that action can be taken before serious stress-related illness occurs thus preventing this costly outcome for all concerned.

 3 sources of data

 Early identification of stress-related problems can be best achieved by reflecting on three sources of data:

 - Negative changes in the individual.
 Your perceptions are important.
 Are you seeing or hearing negative changes?
 Are those changes sustained?